-Clitherow Street runs through the Ford neighbourhood in Milton's north end, a quiet residential corridor lined with mature trees and well-kept lawns.
+Clitherow runs through the Ford neighbourhood in north Milton, a residential corridor shaped by family homes and quiet side streets.

-Clitherow Street tends to suit families who want a newer home in a quiet pocket of Ford, close to parks and schools but not on a main artery.
-The stock is primarily detached and townhouse, built in the early 2000s, with lots that are modest by suburban standards.
-Buyers here accept a longer drive to the GO station in exchange for a quieter street and proximity to Ford District Park, which is walkable from most of the street.
-The rental segment is mostly unfurnished and moves at a steady pace, suggesting long-term anchored tenants rather than transient demand.
-This is a street for households that prioritize neighbourhood calm over transit convenience.
+Clitherow Street tends to suit families who want a detached home in a quiet pocket of Ford without paying the premium of the area's pricier enclaves.
+The stock is mostly detached homes from the early 2000s, with a few townhouses mixed in.
+Buyers here accept a longer drive to the GO station and highway in exchange for a quieter street and more house for the money.
+The rental activity is dominated by unfurnished, long-term leases, suggesting anchored tenants rather than transient demand.
+For families who prioritize school proximity and a suburban rhythm over walkable amenities, Clitherow delivers a straightforward fit.

 Detached inventory on Clitherow Street has seen 3 closed sales recently.
 Details below.